Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Discussion and outlook

-It is tempting to apply TAMS to more complex models, such as Earth Models of Intermediate Complexity (EMICs) or even GCMs.
-In this case, coupling of all climate subsystems is already a feature of the model and does not require any additional assumptions.
+However, all these improved models remain conceptual, compared to directly studying General Circulation Models (GCMs), where all climate subsystems are already coupled.
 Moreover, such a study would no longer be limited to the mere one-sided influence of the AMOC on the Amazon rainforest: we would be able to quantify the impact of any climate subsystem on the Amazon.
-Indeed, in a GCM or even in an EMIC, the cost of simulating trajectories would always remain orders of magnitude larger than that of estimating any number of observables (all the more so that the estimation step of TAMS can be run in parallel during the simulation of trajectories for the next iteration).
-The main obstacle is the large computational cost of running TAMS on such models because it requires simulating an ensemble of trajectories with many restarts at each iteration.
-Moreover, TAMS would have to be run several times to obtain statistics on the estimated observables.
-For this reason, TAMS has not yet been applied to such complex models.
+Indeed, in a GCM or even in an Earth Model of Intermediate Complexity (EMIC), the cost of simulating trajectories would always remain orders of magnitude larger than that of estimating any number of functions of the system trajectories (all the more so that the estimation step of TAMS can be run in parallel during the simulation of trajectories for the next iteration).
+It is currently not possible to apply TAMS to such large and complex systems, due to the prohibitive computational cost of simulating hundreds of trajectories, with many restarts.
+Moreover, TAMS would have to be run several times to obtain statistics on the estimated functions.
+But TAMS is not limited to conceptual models and could currently be applied to systems of much larger dimension, with up to $10^5$ variables.
+To obtain quantitative estimates of the probabilities of tipping cascades, directly relatable to the Earth system, a possibility would be to apply TAMS to a large emulator of several tipping elements, tuned to a state-of-the-art climate model.

-Another rare-event algorithm, GKTL~\cite{Lestang2018,Ragone2018}, has already been applied to PlaSim~\cite{Ragone2018,Cini2024}, which lies in the category of EMICs, and even to CESM~\cite{Ragone2021}.
+Another possibility would be to use another rare-event algorithm, such as Giardina-Kuchan-Tailleur-Lecomte (GKTL)~\cite{Lestang2018,Ragone2018}.
+It has already been applied to PlaSim~\cite{Ragone2018,Cini2024}, which lies in the category of EMICs, and even to CESM~\cite{Ragone2021}.
 The main advantage of GKTL over TAMS is that the ensemble of trajectories is only run once, so the cost of GKTL is exactly that of initializing TAMS.
 However, TAMS is more flexible in the range of possible experiments and seems to have a lower variance~\cite{Lestang2018}.
 Moreover, GKTL is heavily dependent on a few parameters that have to be empirically tuned~\cite{Ragone2018} and may greatly affect its efficiency.
 Although GKTL could, in principle, be used to quantify cascading tipping probabilities as done here, it has yet never been applied to such a complex case.
-Because of its much cheaper computational cost, it would be very interesting to adapt it to our framework and apply it to an EMIC or a GCM for this problem.
+Because of its much cheaper computational cost, it would be very interesting to adapt GKTL to our framework and apply it to tipping cascades in an EMIC or a GCM.